ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 aptitude install zabbix-agent
 ```

+Under Debian 10 Buster is the [Zabbix] client configured to use a [Zabbix]
+server on `localhost`.
+Of course this is seldom the case.
+To use a different
+server, add server IP to the entries of `Server` and `ServerActive` parameters
+inside the client configuration `/etc/zabbix/zabbix_agentd.conf`.

 In case you use a firewall you have to open port `tcp/10050`.
 There is also the
 service `zabbix-agent` for `firewalld`.